gchure/phd/docs/src/chapter_08/section_06_entropy.md

 ![**Sampled posterior probability distributions of entropic penalty parameter inference.** Marginal and joint distributions conditioned only on data collected at 32$^\circ$ C, only on 42 $^\circ$ C, or on both temperatures are shown in blue, red, and black, respectively.
-The value $\Delta S_R$ and
+The values of $\Delta S_R$ and
 $\Delta S_{AI}$ are given in $k_BT / K$ where $K$ is 1 degree
 Kelvin.
 The [Python code (`ch8_figS11.py`)](https://github.com/gchure/phd/blob/master/src/chapter_08/code/ch8_figS11.py) used to generate this figure can be found on the thesis [GitHub